The Spectral Structure of Fractional Fields

 Two-coset primes.
 No circulant structure, but a rigid cross-coset involution forces exactly two spectral levels.

 Primitive-root primes with nontrivial autocorrelation.
 The matrix is circulant after reordering.
 The autocorrelation is no longer a spike.
 Its Fourier transform spreads across several values.
-The smallest base-10 example is $p = 17$, where nine distinct eigenvalues appear.
+The smallest base-10 example is $p = 17$, where the autocorrelation has nonzero values at six lags besides zero, all equal to 2:

 The spectrum reflects the orbit structure of 10 modulo the prime.
 That is the organizing principle.